edwinaabam/FrostUK/README.md

 - A shift from intuition-based planning to fully data-driven decision making

 These improvements also align with sustainability goals and UK regulatory expectations around food waste reduction.

+## Data Used

+This project brings together multiple data sources to reflect the real-world complexity of managing perishable products in a national retail chain.
+Each dataset captures a different aspect of demand, supply, or operational constraints.

+Core Data Sources

+- **Product Details**

+    - Product name and category (e.g. bakery, meat, dairy, beverages)

+- Shelf-life in days, which is critical for waste and expiry risk

+Supplier identifiers to reflect sourcing constraints

+- **Weekly Sales Data**

+Units sold per product, per store, per week (target variable)

+Marketing spend and promotional activity

+Wastage units to track losses from unsold stock

+- **Store Information**

+Store location and region

+Store size (floor area)

+Cold storage capacity, which limits how much perishable stock can be held

+- **Weather Data**

+Average temperature

+Rainfall levels

+Holiday indicators
+These variables help capture weather-driven and seasonal demand fluctuations.

+- **Supplier Information**

+Supplier lead times

+Supply capacity constraints
+This reflects the fact that stock availability is not unlimited or instant.

+Why Multiple Data Sources Matter

+Demand for perishable goods is rarely driven by a single factor.
+Instead, it is influenced by a combination of:

+Seasonality (e.g. Christmas, Easter, summer periods)

+Weather conditions (temperature and rainfall)

+Store characteristics (size, location, storage capacity)

+Promotions and pricing

+Supply-side limitations

+By integrating these datasets into a unified analytical view, the model is better able to reflect how demand behaves in practice, rather than relying on sales history alone.

+Target Variable

+Units_Sold
+The model predicts the number of units expected to be sold for a given product, store, and time period.
+This prediction can then be used to guide inventory, procurement, and replenishment decisions.